-- 2.14 Students most especially feel the pressure to perform well on EQAO tests and the Ontario Secondary School Literacy Test is a requirement to graduate.
-The stress and anxiety exacerbates learning challenges, mental health issues, or other issues that students are experiencing, and often negatively affects their performance. - 2.15 To make matters worse, province-wide standardized testing does not give an accurate reflection of student ability, because it only captures a moment in time and fails to account for the range of skills and factors that affect achievement.
+- 2.22 Students most especially feel the pressure to perform well on EQAO tests and the Ontario Secondary School Literacy Test is a requirement to graduate.
+The stress and anxiety exacerbates learning challenges, mental health issues, or other issues that students are experiencing, and often negatively affects their performance. - 2.23 To make matters worse, province-wide standardized testing does not give an accurate reflection of student ability, because it only captures a moment in time and fails to account for the range of skills and factors that affect achievement.
 While some argue that standardized testing is necessary to provide essential information to improve student achievement and ensure the education system is accountable to taxpayers, the reality is that teachers already use our professional judgment to conduct assessments for, as, and of learning.
-We use the results of these assessments to modify our instruction and provide individual attention, as well as to complete provincial report cards (OTF 2017). - 2.16 Clearly, standardized testing is not a good use of education resources.
-If the government still believes some sort of province-wide testing is necessary, they should at least move toward a random sampling model.
-This would produce accurate results at a fraction of the current costs, while reducing the level of student anxiety and allowing most teachers and students to remain focused on genuine learning activities and more meaningful classroom assessments.
+We use the results of these assessments to modify our instruction and provide individual attention, as well as to complete provincial report cards (OTF 2017).